rapidsai/docs/install/install.md

    - CUDA 11.2 images are Ubuntu `20.04`
    - All other images are Ubuntu `22.04`
 - All images are multiarch (x86_64 and ARM)
-   - CUDA 12 is not yet supported when using Docker images on ARM architecture
+   - CUDA 12 support is available on the nightly versions when using Docker images on ARM architecture
 - The `Base` image starts in an ipython shell
    - To run bash commands inside the ipython shell prefix the command with `!`
    - To run the image without the ipython shell add `/bin/bash` to the end of the `docker run` command